Structural Investigations, Testing and NDT

 What are the two types of Rebar Testing?

 Rebar Testing can be an intrusive or non-intrusive method of structural investigation.
 The intrusive method for rebar testing involves physically exposing the reinforcement bars through drilling or removal of concrete, the asset is then visually inspected or scanned to examine the rebars.
+The non-intrusive method of rebar scanning involves scanning the surface with scanning equipment, such as a Ferroscan to analyse the distance of the rebar and accurately measure the location and depth of the reinforcement bars.

 What is High Alumina Cement (HAC) concrete?